 Most Auto-Trail vehicles are fitted with a 'Fix and Go' kit that comprises of a compressor and puncture repair fluid.
-Please follow the instructions supplied with the kit that are contained in the carrying case.
-Frontier models are fitted with a separate spare wheel that should be changed as detailed below;
+Please follow the instructions supplied with the kit that are contained in the carrying case;

 - Remove the wheel trims (if fitted).
-Use the wheel-brace to slacken off wheel nuts on the wheel to be changed. - Position the jack under the axle or at the appropriate jacking point. - Jack up the vehicle until the wheel to be changed is just off the ground. - Remove the wheel nuts and wheel. - Fit the spare wheel (located in the carrier) and reverse the above procedure. - Tighten all nuts equally.
+Use the wheel-brace to slacken off wheel nuts on the wheel to be changed. - Position the jack under the axle or at the appropriate jacking point. - Jack up the vehicle until the wheel to be changed is just off the ground. - Remove the wheel nuts and wheel. - Fit the spare wheel and reverse the above procedure. - Tighten all nuts equally.